Akhi Khatun

-Akhi Khatun (আঁখি খাতুন) is a Bangladeshi former professional footballer who played as a centre-back for Bashundhara Kings Women and the Bangladesh women's national football team.
-She previously played for Bangladesh women's national under-15 football team.
-She has also played for the Bangladesh women's national futsal team.
+Akhi Khatun (আঁখি খাতুন, /bn/) is a Bangladeshi former professional footballer who played as a centre-back for Bashundhara Kings Women and the Bangladesh women's national football team.

+She rose through the ranks after playing for the national under-15 football team.
+Besides football, she has played for the Bangladesh futsal team.

 Career

 Akhi was the member of 2017 SAFF U-15 Women's Championship winning Bangladesh squad.
 She scored two goals for a 3–0 win against Bhutan and showed doughty performance throughout the tournament on artificial turf was adjudged most valuable player of the tournament.